Why The Consulting Billable Hours Model Does Not Work For Consulting Firms

 Today I want to talk about the billable hours model and why it is unsuitable for management consulting.
-I have had a lot of discussions about the billable hours model with aspiring management consultants, clients currently working for consulting firms and other people in our network.
-I find that a lot of people misunderstand the problem with billable hours model.
+I have had a lot of discussions about the billable work model with aspiring management consultants, clients currently working for consulting firms, and other people in our network.
+I find that most consultants misunderstand the problem with this model.

-One misunderstanding I would like to address is that the billable hour model is not evil.
+One misunderstanding I would like to address is that the billable hour model is not bad.
 It is a fine model.
-The problem is that it is inappropriate to management consulting.
+The problem is that it is inappropriate for management consulting.

 On the contrary, the billable hours model works well for these two professions.

-In the billable hours model you have a consultant at, for example, Deloitte who is going to be measured on the amount of hours that he has billed to a client and the total hours he has billed in a year as a percentage of the total hours he could have billed.
+In the billable hour model, you have a consultant at, for example, Deloitte, who is going to be measured on the number of hours that he has billed to a client and the total work hours he has billed in a year as a percentage of the total hours he could have billed.

-The consulting firm will track billable hours as a percentage of total working hours he could have billed out.
-For example, a consultant can have 77% billable hours, 88% billable hours or even over 100% billable hours.
+The consulting firm will track billable hours as a percentage of the total working hours the consultant could have billed out.
+For example, a consultant can have 77% billable hours, 88% billable hours, or even over 100% billable hours.

-The percentage of billable hours out of total working hours is called utilization and it is a key metric used in performance evaluation by the consulting arms of professional services firms like Deloitte and PwC.
+The percentage of billable work hours out of total working hours is called utilization.
+It is a key metric used in performance evaluation and productivity tracking by the consulting arms of professional services firms like Deloitte and PwC.

-Lets look at the most important difference between a consulting firm and an accounting or legal firm.
-This is the difference that makes the billable hours model work for accounting and legal organizations.
+Let’s look at the most important difference between a consulting firm and an accounting or legal firm.
+This difference is what makes the billable hours model work for accounting and legal organizations.
 An accounting or legal firm is significantly more regulated than a consulting firm.
 There are various professional bodies involved in tracking all the activities of these organizations.
-There are also a lot of guidelines in terms of being able to benchmark performance of employees of such firm.
+There are also a lot of guidelines in terms of being able to benchmark the performance of employees of such a firm.

 As an example, you know when the legal firm wins because the judge decides if the firm wins.
-You also know when an accounting firm does a good job because the standards bodies in different countries will not penalize the firm for the work done.
+You also know when an accounting firm does an excellent job because the standards bodies in different countries will not penalize the firm for the work done.

-When you are in an organization where there is relative performance transparency, it is a lot easier to know how each employee is performing.
-Therefore, it is a lot easier to assign good people to projects.
 I call it relative transparency since I am sure some lawyers and accountants will tell you their performance is not transparent.
+If you are in an organization where there is relative performance transparency, it is a lot easier to know how each employee is performing.
+Therefore, it is a lot easier to assign the right people to projects.

-In management consulting there is very little relative transparency with regards to performance.
-Consequently, it is harder to know how each individual within the organization is performing.
-McKinsey, BCG and Bain will tell you it’s easy to assess performance of their consultants and project teams.
-But its not easy because there is no global standard.
+In management consulting, the transparency concerning performance is significantly lower.
+Consequently, it is harder to know how individuals are performing.
+McKinsey, BCG, and Bain will tell you it’s easy to assess their consultants and project teams, but it is not easy because there is no global standard.

-Right now a Bain Singapore partner will think twice about using that same top international consulting firm’s Madrid and Zimbabwe consultant.
-That is because even within the firm performance is not clear and there is no global and public scorecard against which he can compare performance.
+Right now, a top international consulting firm’s Singapore partner will think twice about using that same top international consulting firm’s Madrid and Zimbabwe consultant.
+That is because even within the same major consulting firms, performance is not clear and there is no global and public scorecard against which they can compare performance.

-Therefore, the billable hours model works for accounting and legal firms because they are in a profession that is standardized, regulated and relatively more transparent.
-In those professions it is clear what is good and bad.
+Therefore, the billable hours model works for accounting and legal organizations because they are in a standardized profession and, most importantly, they are regulated and relatively more transparent.
+In those professions, it is clear what is good and bad.

-In those professions it is fine if people pursue billable hours because if they pursue billable hours at the expense of quality, it will eventually show up in lost cases, and it will eventually show up in being reprimanded by audit committees or by the designated bodies which control the quality of audits.
+In those professions, it is okay if people pursue billable hours, as if they seek billable hours at the expense of quality, it will eventually show up in most cases, ultimately leading to being reprimanded by audit committees or by the designated bodies that control the quality of audits or legal work.

 This is the check built into the legal and audit professions.
 When things go wrong at McKinsey, Bain, BCG, Deloitte, PwC, etc. that information is usually never becomes available publicly.
 There is no check in the system to help clients.
 It is not the fault of those consulting firms.
 It is due to lack of governing bodies and standards in place.

-Thus, in an audit and in a legal profession, the billable hours system can work and it does work.
+Thus, in an audit and a legal profession, the billable hours system can work, and it does work.
 People can pursue billable hours.

 Firstly, they know what good looks like.